KDash201/BitchTrak/README.md

-# Book Seek
+# BreedTrak

-## Bootcamp Challenge 21
-> This challenge focusses on using GraphQl API's to replace existing REST API's in this app designed for a book search, using Google's book search.
+> This challenge focuses on using GraphQl API's to replace existing REST API's in this app designed for a book search, using Google's book search.

 * The Assignment